matthew-dailey/matthew-dailey.github.io/_posts/2016-10-10-interview-reading-material.markdown

 ---
 layout: post
-title:  "The interview reading list"
+title:  "The interviewer reading list"
 date:   2016-10-10 00:00:00
 tags: interviews
 ---

+_This is the second part in a two-part series, the first part is [here](/post/conducting-interviews)._

 # Moishe Lettvin - What I learned doing 250 interviews at Google